evermoving/Web-Purifier/README.md

 - User-friendly no-scripting UI
 - Dark theme option

-**Example:** If you want to hide news articles that contain words spaghetti and mayonnaise, but only if they appear on NYTimes and BBC, you can do that with Web Purifier.
+**Example:** If you want to hide news articles that contain words weather and mayonaise, but only if they appear on NYTimes and BBC, you can do that with Web Purifier.

 ## Installation